 Collaborating with Mike’s label on a brand-best 13 signature models (sans MJ,) the Jordan Melo line as we know it may be entering retirement in regards to an M14.
 Make no mistake though, Hoodie Melo is still a JB representative for the long haul that will be lacing up PE pairs of new models (and hopefully old) both on and off the court.

-On Carmelo’s 35th birthday, take a look back at his signature line with JB and let us know your personal favorites on social.
+Following his First Take interview this morning, take a look back at his signature line with JB and let us know your personal favorites on social.

 Following up an official foray with the Jordan 18.5, the Jordan Melo 1.5 carried on the ‘.5’ theme, only this time featuring Carmelo’s name and rooted in retro.
 Still styled for performance, the model made the most from iconic cues seen on the AJ1 and AJ2, while tailoring towards Anthony in Nuggets and Cuse colorways.
 This shoe would see the retro treatment during his stay in NYC to celebrate its 10th anniversary.